2026 Housing Outlook: Inventory, Prices, and Days-on-Market—What Sellers Should Expect

 Timing & readiness

-• Seasonality vs. carrying costs.
-Spring and early summer still concentrate demand, but if repairs, taxes, or insurance are eating your cash flow, selling sooner—especially with a fast, as-is option—can maximize what you walk away with after time and risk.
+- Seasonality vs. carrying costs.
+Spring and early summer still concentrate demand, but if repairs, taxes, or insurance are eating your cash flow, selling sooner can maximize what you walk away with after time and risk.

-• Paperwork first, marketing second.
+- Paperwork first, marketing second.
 Get payoff quotes, HOA docs, claims history, and preliminary title in order early.
-Clean files reduce renegotiation and help keep your time-to-close tight.

-• Stage for the camera, not for a magazine cover.
-Light, decluttered photos reduce buyer uncertainty far more efficiently than expensive cosmetic overhauls in a cooler market.
+- Stage for the camera.
+Light, decluttered photos reduce buyer uncertainty far more efficiently than expensive cosmetic overhauls.

 Pricing & concessions

-• Price to the comp band, not the Zillow fantasy.
-With nearly one-in-five listings taking a price cut, starting unrealistically high often lowers your net after weeks of carrying costs and a visible markdown trail.
+- Price to the comp band.
+Starting unrealistically high often lowers your net after weeks of carrying costs and visible markdowns.

-• Lead with terms.
+- Lead with terms.
 Offer a 2-1 buydown or closing credit and hold the line on price.
-Buyers shop monthly payment; you should be shopping total net.

-• Make day-14 your line in the sand.
-If traffic is soft, change the story—either via price, concessions, or a pivot to a cash/as-is exit.
+- Make day-14 your line in the sand.
+If traffic is soft, change the story—via price, concessions, or a pivot to a cash/as-is exit.

 Speed options

-• “As-is” doesn’t mean “give it away.”
+- “As-is” doesn’t mean “give it away.”
 Focus repairs on safety, water, and roof issues, and price honestly to condition.
-In a tepid market, that often outperforms a long remodel that you pay for at today’s labor and material prices.

 7) Scenario planning for 2026 (with seller playbooks)